-An exchange of Shares in one Sub-fund of the Company for Shares in another Sub-fund will generally be treated as a disposal for this purpose, but exchanges of Shares between Classes within a Sub-fund are generally not.
+An exchange of Shares in one Sub-fund for Shares in another Sub-fund will generally be treated as a disposal for this purpose, but exchanges of Shares between Classes within a Sub-fund are generally not.

-10.3.6 The International Tax Compliance Regulations
+9.3.6 The International Tax Compliance Regulations

-The Company is required to comply with The International Tax Compliance Regulations.
-The regulations transpose into UK law rules and obligations derived from European Union law and intergovernmental agreements entered into by the UK which are aimed at increasing transparency and reducing tax evasion.
+The Company is required to comply with the International Tax Compliance Regulations.
+The regulations transpose into UK law rules and obligations derived from inter-governmental agreements entered into by the UK which are aimed at increasing transparency and reducing tax evasion.

-To be compliant with these regulations the Company must collect information about each Shareholder's tax residence and in certain circumstances provide information about Shareholders' Shareholdings to HMRC.
-HMRC may in turn share this information with overseas tax authorities.
+To be compliant with these regulations the Company must collect information about each Shareholder including the Shareholder's tax residence and, in certain circumstances, provide the information to HM Revenue & Customs (HMRC).
+HMRC may in turn share this information with the relevant overseas tax authorities.

-Therefore, where a Shareholder fails to provide the information required by the Company to comply with its obligations to HMRC this may result in the ACD taking appropriate action against the Shareholder, including invoking the compulsory transfer and redemption provisions set out in paragraph 3.7.
+Therefore, where a Shareholder fails to provide the information required by the Company to comply with its obligations to HMRC this may result in the ACD taking appropriate action against the Shareholder, including reporting the Shareholder to HMRC as being non-compliant (for them to pass this information on to the USA and other relevant jurisdictions) and/or invoking the compulsory transfer and redemption provisions set out in paragraph 3.7.